 Almost Out of that Sticky Security Contract?

 Congratulations, you made it!
 You are no longer in contract with your alarm company.
 Most likely this has been three (short or long depending on their customer service) years for you to be a free agent again in the home security world.
-Hopefully, there were no break-ins and that if there was; your alarm system did what it needed to and got the police and your family called.
+Hopefully, there were no break-ins, and that if there was; your alarm system did what it needed to and got the police and your family called.
+You do not have to ask yourself “How to cancel my alarm?” anymore!

 Now that the initial agreement with the company is up, you are faced with a few different: